- Being in debt doesn’t necessarily mean you can’t start your own business.

-If you're carrying a lot of personal debt, your monthly cash flow is probably not optimal for funding a business.
+If you’re carrying a lot of personal debt, your monthly cash flow is probably not optimal for funding a business.
 There are some options for business owners in your position, including alternative lenders and credit card financing.
-However, each comes with pros and cons, and you should thoroughly understand what's involved before moving ahead.
+However, each comes with pros and cons, and you should thoroughly understand what they involve before moving ahead.

-Ethan Senturia, a partner in business advisory firm Greendoor Partners and author of Unwound: Real-Time Reflections From a Stumbling Entrepreneur (Blackbird Ventures, 2017), said affordable financing options, such as loans and lines of credit with low interest rates, almost always require a personal guarantee from the business owner.
+Ethan Senturia, a partner in business advisory firm Greendoor Partners and author of Unwound: Real-Time Reflections From a Stumbling Entrepreneur, said affordable financing options, such as loans and lines of credit with low interest rates, almost always require a personal guarantee from the business owner.

 “Even though you can get a business loan with a heavy personal debt load, most small business lenders will ask that you personally guarantee repayment of the loan in case your business can’t make the payment,” Senturia said.
 “This could add a heavier burden on your already-heavy debt obligations and could add stress to your personal life.
 Financing that doesn’t require a personal guarantee … is very expensive and can significantly strain your new business.”

-If you go with a loan, do some research to decide if a revenue-based or cash flow lender would be better for your business.
+If you go with a loan, research to decide if a revenue-based or cash flow lender would be better for your business.
 Revenue-based lenders, also known as subprime lenders, care more about your business revenue and personal credit score than your personal debt.
-Senturia noted that these lenders are often quite expensive but less stringent in their underwriting.
-Cash flow-based lenders, on the other hand, will look at your business's ability to pay your business debt from your cash flow, including your personal living expenses and debts, he said.
+Senturia noted that these lenders are often expensive, but less stringent in their underwriting.
+Cash flow-based lenders, on the other hand, look at your business’s ability to pay your business debt from your cash flow, including your personal living expenses and debts, he said.